Chen-Anran/adaptive-rag-academic-qa/README.md

 # Adaptive Multi-Granularity RAG for Academic QA

 ## Overview
-This project presents a modular Retrieval-Augmented Generation (RAG) system designed for academic paper question answering.
-It addresses the problem of retrieval scope mismatch by dynamically adapting retrieval granularity and combining hybrid retrieval with reranking and context expansion.
+This project presents a modular Retrieval-Augmented Generation (RAG) system for academic paper question answering.
+It addresses the problem of retrieval scope mismatch by dynamically adapting retrieval granularity and combining hybrid retrieval, reranking, and context expansion.

 ---